 Class 5 Group

-A Group, or Call Queue, allows you to construct a team of individuals to receive calls placed to a specified number or extension based on the routing strategy you configure.
-(Ex: Create a number that customers can call which routes them to a team of Technical Support Specialists who can fix the technical issues with their laptop.)
+Use Group or Call Queue to construct a team of individuals to receive calls placed to a specified number or extension based on the routing strategy you configure.

 For individual customers, navigate to Management Customer [Customer Name] Class5 Groups

-- Download or create the audio files to greet the caller, chime tunes, and the music that will be played while on hold, in the .pcm or .wav format.
+- Download or create the audio files (.pcm or .wav format) to greet the caller, chime tunes, and the music that's played while on hold.

 - Upload the audio files to Management File.